-- · To provide an attractive setting for your house while contributing to the streetscape. - To ensure the character of the streetscape is complementary and coordinated.
+- To provide an attractive setting for your house while contributing to the streetscape. - To ensure the character of the streetscape is complementary and coordinated.

-- 1. At least 50% of the front yard must consist of soft landscape items such as: - a. instant turf, artificial turf or seeded grass; and - b. garden beds with shrubs; - 2.
-Garden beds with shrubs must comprise at least 20% of the front yard.

-The garden beds must contain:

-- a. at least 5 shrubs that are installed from a minimum 200mm pot size; and - b. at least 20 smaller shrubs and/or ground covers that are installed from a minimum 150mm pot size; and - c. at least one tree, with a minimum height of 2 m at time of - 3.
-All garden beds must be edged using timber or steel edging and should be densely planted to ensure good coverage of growth.
-Empty spaces between species should be avoided; - 4.
-All garden beds must be mulched to help keep the soil moist.
-Use pine bark or other organic matter, or decorative pebbles. - Nature strips must be managed so that: - a. any damage caused during construction of the dwelling is rectified; and - b. they are finished with instant turf or seeded grass such that they achieve, or will achieve, a neat and even grass - 6.
-Landscaping to the front street view of the lot must be completed within 6 months of the issue of the Occupancy Permit
+- At least 50% of the front yard must consist of soft landscape items such as: - a. instant turf, artificial turf or seeded grass; and - b. garden beds with shrubs; - Garden beds with shrubs must comprise at least 20% of the front yard. - a.
+The garden beds must contain: - at least 5 shrubs with a minimum height of 1m at time of planting; and - at least 20 smaller shrubs and/or ground covers that are installed from a minimum 150mm pot size; and - at least one tree, with a minimum height of 2m at time of planting. - All garden beds must be edged using timber or steel edging and should be densely planted to ensure good coverage of growth.
+Empty spaces between species should be avoided; - All garden beds must be mulched to help keep the soil moist.
+Use pine bark or other organic matter, or decorative pebbles. - 5.
+Nature strips must be managed so that: - a. any damage caused during construction of the dwelling is rectified; and - they are finished with instant turf or seeded grass such that they achieve, or will achieve, a neat and even grass coverage. - Landscaping to the front street view of the lot must be completed within 6 months of the issue of the Occupancy Permit.